 - Go to your Settings and privacy (on an iOS device, tap your profile icon; on an Android device, tap the navigation menu icon or your profile icon).

 - Tap Backup code.

 - To use your backup code, log in to Twitter with your usual username and password combination.
-When you see that a login verification request has been sent, click the link to enter your backup code.
+When you see that a two-factor authentication request has been sent, click the link to enter your backup code.
 Enter the backup code you've generated to log into the site.

 Note: You can generate up to five active backup codes at any given time.
 Be sure to use the codes in the order in which you generated them; using a code out of order will invalidate all previously generated codes.

-If you have access to the device you used to enroll in login verification, you can disable it by logging out of your Twitter account from that device.
+If you have access to the device you used to enroll in two-factor authentication, you can disable it by logging out of your Twitter account from that device.
 You can then log back in with your username and password.
 Read our log out instructions for iOS devices and for Android devices.